Meta Flow Maps enable scalable reward alignment: Acknowledgments

 \section{Acknowledgments}

 We thank Iskander Azangulov, Jakiw Pidstrigach, Sam Howard, Franklin Shiyi Wang, Yuyuan Chen, Carles Domingo-Enrich, Francisco Vargas, Peter Holderrieth, and George Deligiannidis for fruitful conversations.
 We also want to thank Arnaud Doucet in particular for his help with the theoretical development and for his suggestions on the paper.
 PP is supported by the EPSRC CDT in Modern Statistics and Statistical Machine Learning [EP/S023151/1], a Google PhD Fellowship, and an NSERC Postgraduate Scholarship (PGS D).
 AS is supported by the EPSRC CDT in Modern Statistics and Statistical Machine Learning [EP/Y034813/1].
 AM is supported by the Clarendon Fund Scholarship, University of Oxford.
 AP is supported by the EPSRC and AstraZeneca via an iCASE award for a DPhil in Machine Learning.
 MSA is supported by a Junior Fellowship at the Harvard Society of Fellows as well as the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions\footnote{http://iaifi.org/}).
 This work has been made possible in part by a gift from the Chan Zuckerberg Initiative Foundation to establish the Kempner Institute for the Study of Natural and Artificial Intelligence.
 The authors also acknowledge the use of resources provided by the Isambard-AI National AI Research Resource (AIRR) \citep{isambard}.
 Isambard-AI is operated by the University of Bristol and is funded by the UK Government’s Department for Science, Innovation and Technology (DSIT) via UK Research and Innovation; and the Science and Technology Facilities Council [ST/AIRR/I-A-I/1023].
+This work was also supported in part by the Engineering and Physical Sciences Research Council (EPSRC) through the AI Hub in Generative Models [grant number EP/Y028805/1].

 \beginappendix \startcontents[app] \printcontents[app]{l}{1}{ }